 Savings Methodology: Software modeling tool and calculator-SAM

-Streamlined measurement and verification of solar shingles installations shall consist of the development of a project-specific model of the installed solar shingle system using the System Advisor Model (SAM), developed by the National Renewable Energy Lab (NREL), as specified herein.
-A solar shingles system consists of all connected arrays and sub-arrays and connected inverter(s).
+Streamlined measurement and verification of solar shingles installations shall consist of the development of a project-specific model of the installed solar shingle system using the System Advisor Model (SAM), developed by the National Renewable Energy Lab (NREL).
+A solar shingles system consists of all connected arrays, sub-arrays, and connected inverter(s).

 Measure Description

-A solar shingles system consists of all connected arrays and sub-arrays and connected inverter(s).
-The M&V method used to estimate savings is through a simulation model approach using the National Renewable Energy Laboratory’s (NREL) System Advisor Model (SAM).
-Either version 2015.6.30 or subsequent most recent version of the SAM software shall be used.
+A solar shingles system consists of all connected arrays, sub-arrays, and inverter(s).
+The M&V method used to estimate savings is a simulation model approach using the National Renewable Energy Laboratory’s (NREL) System Advisor Model (SAM).
+Either version 2015.6.30 or a more recent version of the SAM software shall be used.

 Eligibility Criteria

-Solar shingle systems consisting of connected arrays, sub-arrays, and inverter(s).
+Solar shingle systems consisting of connected arrays, sub-arrays, and inverters.

 The installation must meet the following requirements to be eligible for incentives:

-Systems shall be installed by a licensed electrical contractor or, in the case of a residential installation by the homeowner, with the approval of the electrical inspector in accordance with the National Electric Code (NEC 690, “Solar Photovoltaic Systems”) and/or local building codes.
+Systems shall be installed by a licensed electrical contractor or, in the case of a residential installation by the homeowner, with the approval of the electrical inspector in accordance with the National Electric Code (NEC 690, “Solar Photovoltaic Systems”) and local building codes.

-If the system is utility interactive the inverter shall be listed and certified by a national testing laboratory authority (e.g., UL 1741, “Static Inverters and Charge Controllers for Use in Photovoltaic Power Systems”) as meeting the requirements of the Institute of Electrical and Electronics Engineers (IEEE) Standard 929-2000 “Recommended Practice for Utility Interface of Photovoltaic (PV) Systems.”
+If the system is utility interactive, the inverter shall be listed and certified by a national testing laboratory authority (e.g., UL 1741, “Static Inverters and Charge Controllers for Use in Photovoltaic Power Systems”) as meeting the requirements of the Institute of Electrical and Electronics Engineers (IEEE) Standard 929-2000 “Recommended Practice for Utility Interface of Photovoltaic (PV) Systems.”

 The estimated annual energy generation from the solar shingles system shall not exceed the customer’s annual energy consumption.